grapeot/blog/content/a-new-start.md

 Category: Alive
 Tags: English, Reflection
 Slug: a-new-start
+Summary: Restarting the blog with morning reading habits, jogging goals, and budget planning—small steps toward a more disciplined life.

 Long time no updates here...
 Need to have some fresh new start.
 Anyway, blog is a good place to organize the thoughts and keep good habits.